At Merityre Specialists we receive a wide range of queries regarding vehicles, vehicle maintenance, tyres, driving and

 We provide a comprehensive Gold Service which includes a full check of your engine, a replacement of spark plugs, air filter and fuel filter (if applicable) as well as an inspection of the exterior and interior of your vehicle.

 We also offer a basic car servicing option, which is called a Bronze service.
 This is ideal for cars which are frequently used to drive short distances as it checks that all essential vehicle components are performing satisfactorily.

-Merityre Specialists provide car servicing at our Andover, Bagshot, Chertsey, Farnham, Hazlemere Mots, Leatherhead, Little Chalfont, Sunbury, Thame, Wallington branches.
+Merityre Specialists provide car servicing at our Andover, Bagshot, Chertsey, Farnham, Hazlemere Mots, Leatherhead, Little Chalfont, Sunbury, Thame and Wallington branches.
 Learn more about what's included in a car service now.

 Missing a vehicle service can have a detrimental impact on the condition of your vehicle and it will more likely cost more in the long run.
 This is due to the fact that a car service provides your vehicle with essential maintenance and allows the opportunity for any issues to be identified and remedied before they potentially develop into more serious problems.
 In addition, if your vehicle is under warranty, missing specified service intervals can invalidate your warranty.